ipfs/ipfs/WORKING_GROUPS.md

 - Design and Implement IPFS Cluster.

-## Other not yet classified as a working group
+## Other endeavours not yet classified as a working group

-Areas of Work that haven't been formalized as a Working Group
+Areas of Work that haven't been formalized as a Working Group.

 The following bodies of work haven't been structure into a working group.